 “I just swallowed it whole,” Dunham said in a 1998 interview with Bloomberg during which he recounted the episode.
 “You can’t offend people.”

-Under Dunham, Conoco was struggling to find new reserves of oil and gas, said John Parry, an analyst at IHS Inc. (IHS) in Norwalk, Connecticut, who followed the company during Dunham’s tenure.
+Under Dunham, Conoco was struggling to find new reserves of oil and gas, said John Parry, an analyst at IHS Inc. (IHS:US) in Norwalk, Connecticut, who followed the company during Dunham’s tenure.
 “It had a lot of mature assets and they needed to move themselves into a growth mode,” Parry said.

 The new chairman’s arrival will mark a shift in Chesapeake’s corporate strategy from a so-called wildcatter that explores high-risk oil and gas fields to a developer of previous discoveries focused on cutting production costs and shedding lower-profit assets.